MicrosoftDocs/fabric-docs/docs/get-started/taskflows-overview.md

 ## Set up a task flow in a workspace

 Open the workspace.
-You'll see that the workspace is split between the task flow partition and the workspace list.
+You'll see that the workspace view is split between a task flow partition and the workspace list.
 You'll build and manage your task flow in the task flow partition.

 :::image type="content" source="./media/taskflows-overview/image4.png" alt-text="A screenshot of a computer  Description automatically generated1":::